patrick-pagni/data-is-poetry-public/README.md

 ### Dates

-For the model designed to predict a model's dates, I initially ran a Ridge regression to control for multi-collinearity.
+For the model designed to predict a model's dates, I initially ran a Ridge regression to control for multicollinearity.
 While this yielded good results, I had to create this model quickly in order to meet the project timeline.

 With more time, I would like to run an ElasticNetCV to confirm the best penalty and best penalty ratio for this model.